Young Maylay

-Christopher Bellard (born June 17, 1979), also known by his stage name Young Maylay, is an American rapper, record producer and actor based in Los Angeles, California.
-He is best known for his portrayal of Carl "CJ" Johnson, the main character and protagonist of the 2004 video game Grand Theft Auto: San Andreas.
+Christopher Bellard (born June 17, 1979), known professionally as Young Maylay, is an American rapper, record producer, and voice actor based in Los Angeles, California.
+He is best known for his portrayal of Carl "CJ" Johnson, the main character of the action-adventure game Grand Theft Auto: San Andreas (2004).

 Early life

-Christopher Bellard was born and raised in Los Angeles, California amid gang violence and the peak of gangsta rap in a crime-riddled area in poverty which inspired his rapping career.
-Bellard is the younger cousin of actor and rapper Shawn Fonteno, who played Franklin Clinton, one of the protagonists of Grand Theft Auto V.
+Christopher Bellard was born and raised in Los Angeles, California.
+Growing up in poverty, in a crime-ridden neighborhood, amid gang violence and gangsta rap inspired his rapping career.

+He grew up with close affiliates of the Crips gang.
+Bellard is the younger cousin of actor and rapper Shawn Fonteno, who would later voice Franklin Clinton in the video game Grand Theft Auto V (2013).

 Music career

 Early years: 2000–2005

 His rapping career eventually took off in 2000, at the age of 21.
 With help from King T, Maylay made his first appearance in Killa Tay's Thug Thisle, with the song #1 Hottest Coast (Killa Cali) in 2000.
 Later he appeared in Rodney O & Joe Cooley's Summer Heat in 2002.
 Since then, he has been featured on many releases across the West Coast.
 Maylay wrote the majority of King T's album Ruthless Chronicles.
 He founded his independent label in 2005 with the money from GTA San Andreas and released his debut mixtape in the same year.